 One-way destination RV rentals trips are quickly growing in popularity as a thrifty alternative to traditional vacations.
 You’ll have to book your cheap RV rental in advance, though, so plan ahead and keep in mind that the cheapest rentals go quickly.
 Since these rental deals tend to be for one-way trips, you’ll also need to arrange return travel plans.

 Here are some companies that offer cheap RV rentals:

 - Imoova.com – Imoova offers one-way relocations of both campers and cars for $1 a night, plus applicable fees (like gas).
 A security deposit is needed, and there is a mileage cap.
 This option is perfect for bigger families wanting some additional space or an easy option to run into town for supplies without taking the big vehicle.
 It’s also for tent campers or road trippers who need a car but not the bulk of an RV.

 - Transfercar.com – This relocation service helps rental companies shuttle their vehicles between branches by renting both recreational vehicles and cars at $5 or less per day for one-way trips.
 Drivers must be 25 years or older with a valid U.S. driver’s license.
 Fuel may or may not be included when you book.

 13. Create countdown games for breaks and the ETA to your final destination.

 Instead of hearing “Are we there yet?” every 10 minutes or so, start a new countdown each time you get back in the car for another leg of your road trip.
 For instance, you could hang a banner over the back of the driver seat with blocks of time to tear off as each hour passes.

-15. Make a snack tower for long car rides.
+15. Schedule a meal break for long car rides.

 16. Have kids make their own edible snack necklaces before a trip.